joshuaar/joshuaar.github.com/_posts/2014-08-27-submitting-transcriptomes-to-NCBI.md

 No, of course not!
 Much too easy.
 There are a myriad of other errors that could crop up during the submission process.
 You need to run [tbl2asn](http://www.ncbi.nlm.nih.gov/genbank/tbl2asn2) in order to get the sqn file required to submit.

-To save the reader some trouble, here is the command I used after much trial and error.
+To save the reader some trouble, here is the command I used.
 The moltype and tech source qualifiers are REQUIRED for submission, as is a [template.sbt](http://www.ncbi.nlm.nih.gov/WebSub/template.cgi).
 Replace the organism tag with whatever yours is.
 This will be appended to the FASTA header for each sequence.

     tbl2asn -t template.sbt -p . -a s -j "[organism=Lygus hesperus] [moltype=transcribed_RNA] [tech=TSA]" -V v